APGorobets/mkdocks1/docks/dashboards.md

 If you’ve changed your mind, click on **“Cancel”** button.
 The last saved version of the Widgets set and placement will be displayed.

+#### Editing the dashboard

-#### To edit the dashboard, click on the pencil icon in the upper-right corner of the window:
+To edit the dashboard, click on the pencil icon in the upper-right corner of the window:

 ![alt text](https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_dashboards%20edit.png?raw=true)
 ![alt text](https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_dashboards%20edit_closeup.png?raw=true)